haraldweber1975/beautiful-jekyll/_posts/2018-08-28-solus-linux.md

 ## 2. My requirements
 I always ask myself: Is it suitable for _my parents_?
 They are 70+ and total computer noobs :sweat:.
-In other words - to OS need to be noob-proof :)
+In other words - to OS needs to be parent-proof

 ### 2.1 rolling release - install once, upgrade forever
 Every OS has its lifetime and after Windows XP reached the end of its live I moved my parents on Elementary OS as they didn't want to pay for a copy of Windows 7/8/10...